jessica-woodgate/desk23/Documentation/3. UX Design/newREADME.md

 Given the comprehensive data we obtained from the feedback sessions regarding the two wireframe prototypes, we found it suitable to diverge away from the user group for 2 out of the 3 sprint periods.
 The aim was to develop a fully functioning Minimum Viable Product (MVP).
 We took this method in order to gain the most from the feedback sessions.
 Data input was non-essential at this point, as our goal was to understand the user’s expectations in terms of the overall look and feel of the globe.

+There were two Javascript libraries we explored during the early stages of developing the globe; D3.js and Three.js.
+D3 offered unparalleled data representation opportunities whereas Three provided a more streamlined route to develop 3D elements.
+In the end, we managed to produce two globes that were rotatable, zoomable and interactive.
+In order to decide between the two libraries and the graphical output they both offered, we sent out another online survey to see what a majority of our users would prefer (visually).
+We compared 4 globe designs, which you may view here: [Second Survey Monkey Results](https://github.com/jess-mw/desk23/tree/main/Documentation/3.%20UX%20Design/Feedback/Second%20SurveyMonkey%20Results).

+Users were requested to place themselves in the shoes of their younger selves while filling out the survey.
+The results fell in favour of Option D – the second Three.js globe as can be seen in the result images of the above link.

+Users were asked to rank the 4 globes in terms of their level of interactivity, how ‘fun’ they were, how visually attractive they were, and their ability to show the disparity of literacy rates between countries.
+There was a close battle between Option B (D3) and Option D (Three) for most of the survey questions.
+Each option received a score out of 4 per question.
+Option D received an average score of 3.33 for being the easiest globe to gather an understanding of the data, with Option B receiving 2.11.
+Option D once again took the spotlight with a score of 3.33 for being the most ‘fun’ to use, however, Option B was close behind with a score of 2.56.
+Realising how close the scores were, we decided to consult our user group and seek out their suggestions on which globe is preferential.
+Please see the feedback gathered for the two globes here: [Feedback Session 3](https://github.com/jess-mw/desk23/tree/main/Documentation/3.%20UX%20Design/Feedback/Feedback%20Session%203).